Gene Roth: Film

-Roth is remembered for his portrayals of formidable authority figures in Three Stooges comedies such as Slaphappy Sleuths, Hot Stuff, Quiz Whizz, Outer Space Jitters and (as a professor) Pies and Guys.
-His most memorable role was as Russian spy Bortsch hiding microfilm in Dunked in the Deep (1949), as well as its remake, Commotion on the Ocean (1956).
-His most famous line was his threat to Shemp Howard: "Give me dat fill-um!" ('fill-um' being 'film' with a Russian accent).
+Roth is remembered for his portrayals of formidable authority figures in Three Stooges comedies such as Slaphappy Sleuths, Hot Stuff, Quiz Whizz, Outer Space Jitters, and (as a professor) Pies and Guys.
+His most memorable role was in Dunked in the Deep (1949) as Russian spy Bortsch hiding microfilm.
+He reprised the role in a remake, Commotion on the Ocean (1956).
+His most famous line was his threat to Shemp Howard: "Giff me dat fill-um!" ("give me that film" with a Russian accent).

 Roth later made frequent television appearances including seven episodes of The Lone Ranger from 1949 to 1954.
-Roth portrayed a con man in a Highway Patrol episode, Dead Patrolman in 1956.
+Roth portrayed a con man in a Highway Patrol episode "Dead Patrolman" in 1956, and he played a protection racket operator in the episode "Blood Money" in 1958.
 His final film appearance with the Stooges was in The Three Stooges Meet Hercules.

-In 1960, Roth appeared as Davis on the TV western Cheyenne in the episode "Counterfiet Gun."
+In 1960, Roth appeared as Davis on the TV western Cheyenne in the episode "Counterfeit Gun."

 Roth appeared three times on Gene Barry's TV western Bat Masterson, once playing "Mayor Oliver Hinton" in the 1959 episode "Election Day", and twice in 1960, once playing a miner in the episode "The Rage of Princess Anne" and another time as a crooked bartender in the episode "The Big Gamble".

 Roth retired from acting in the 1960s and operated a liquor store in Hollywood.

 Death

 Roth was struck and killed by a hit-and-run driver in Los Angeles, California on July 19, 1976.
+He was 73.